-Prerequisites: American History 85% or better on the U.S. History & Government Regents & Departmental Approval.
+Prerequisites: American History 85% or better on the U.S. History & Government Regents and/or teacher recommendation, departmental approval.
+Course Requirements: per course syllabus

-Participation in Government Honors: Current Topics - CRS 122 [Credit 0.5]
+Participation in Government Honors: Current Topics -CRS 122

 This course of study will focus on current social, political and economic issues that are both foreign and domestic concerns and interests of American citizens today.
 This honors level program meets the New York State Department of Education's commencement level standards for Grade 12 Participation in Government.
 The course is based on the five practices of the New York State Social Studies Framework.
 Students are required to research the historic background, identify essential questions leading to controversy or concern, then lead fellow classmates through thought provoking dialogue regarding their well formulated and informed position on the issues.
 Students will present their findings and position in several genres including position papers, speeches, debates, editorials, powerpoint or video presentations.
 A final cumulative examination will consist of several essay responses to essential questions developed from the current issues discussed in the semester.
 Students taking this course will also complete ten hours of community service.